ariel-os/ariel-os/book/src/tooling/coap.md

-Policies described in terms of EDHOC keys include the public key of the peer, which private key to use, and whether our public key needs to be sent as a full public key or can be sent by key ID.
+Policies described in terms of EDHOC keys include the public key of the peer, which private key to use, whether the own public key needs to be sent as a full public key or can be sent by key ID, and what the peer is authorized to do.

 [RFC9528]: https://datatracker.ietf.org/doc/html/rfc9528